sylviasullivan/sylviasullivan.github.io/index.md

 ![](Files/INP-sensitivity.png){:class="float-right"}{:height='300'}

 Computationally efficient sensitivity and attribution analyses can be performed with automatic differentiation of parameterization codes in large-scale models.
 The resultant *adjoint model* obviates the need for finite differencing, as an output perturbation is back-propagated through to various input perturbations.
-I have built adjoints from the ice nucleation codes in the Community Atmosphere Model and the Goddard Earth-Observing model and used these to indentify nucleation regime shifts, quantify aerosol nucleation efficiencies, and define temporal attribution metrics.
+We have built adjoints from the ice nucleation codes in the Community Atmosphere Model and the Goddard Earth-Observing model and used these to identify nucleation regime shifts, quantify aerosol nucleation efficiencies, and define temporal attribution metrics.

 **Publications**